John0n1/ZIPPY/readme.md

 * **User-Friendly CLI**: Clean and intuitive command-line interface with options and help messages
 * **Loading Animation**: Provides visual feedback during operations (can be disabled)
 * **Verbose Output**: Option for detailed output for debugging and advanced users
+* **Interactive Prompts**: Prompts for missing arguments such as output directory and files to add
+* **Configuration Management**: Save and load configurations for common operations
+* **Environment Variables**: Support for environment variables to set default values for common options
+* **Auto-Completion**: Auto-completion for commands and options

 ## Supported Archive Types